vk2cbd/WT_4/README.md

 # WT4 Two-Antenna Safety Controller

-WT4 is a GUI controller for two WinTrak Arduino/SVH3 antenna drive units.
+WT4 is a GUI controller for Arduino/SVH3 antenna drive units.

 It keeps the decoded serial protocol from WT_1, but adds the pieces needed before automatic tracking is safe: